Sesame Ginger Dressing

 Use the best quality oil for the best taste.
 If toasted sesame oil is not available, then use regular sesame oil.

-Rice Vinegar – Rice vinegar is made by fermenting rice and it has a very peculiar taste.
+Rice Vinegar is made by fermenting rice and has a peculiar taste.

-If it’s not available, then use regular white vinegar or white wine vinegar in its place.
+If it’s unavailable, use regular white vinegar or white wine vinegar in its place.

-Light Soy Sauce – It gives a rich flavor to this dressing.
-You can also use dark soy sauce in its place.
+Soy Sauce – It gives a rich flavor to this delicious dressing.

 Maple Syrup – It helps to cut down the acidity.
-You can replace it with honey or agave nectar.
+You can replace it with brown sugar, honey, or agave nectar.

 Lime Juice – It gives a lovely tang to the dressing.
 Make sure to use freshly squeezed lime juice and not the bottled one.